Angular Universal SEO Configuration

 }

 SEO & Rendering Impact: Strips query parameters and enforces trailing slash consistency, consolidating link equity and preventing index bloat.
-When configuring multi-environment deployments, provide APP_BASE_HREF in your app.config.ts to ensure relative canonical paths resolve correctly across staging and production.
+When configuring multi-environment deployments, use environment variables to construct the correct base URL on the server side.
 Unlike client-heavy routing paradigms documented in React Router SEO Best Practices or Vue Router Dynamic Meta Tags Setup, Angular’s resolver-driven approach guarantees canonical tags are serialized during SSR, eliminating race conditions during crawler fetches.

 SSR Performance Optimization & Crawl Efficiency

 Crawl budget allocation depends heavily on server response times and payload efficiency.
-Optimize Angular Universal deployments using these measurable strategies:
+Optimize Angular SSR deployments using these measurable strategies:

 1. Server-Side Caching: Implement Redis or CDN edge caching for SSR responses.
 Target a Time to First Byte (TTFB) under 200ms for core routes.
 Cache headers should vary by User-Agent to serve pre-rendered HTML to bots and hydrated JS to users.